Information for Institutional Administrators

 Unlike institutional grants, ACLS fellowships are not awards paid to the university per se.
 The amount and timing of the salary replacement is worked out individually by fellows with their institution in advance of the fellowship period.

 For many fellowship programs, ACLS makes its awards on the condition that fellows devote themselves fulltime to the projects they propose during the award term.
 This does not assume sabbatical pay or leave, though those are often the conditions under which the awards are taken up.
-(Some ACLS programs, such as Mellon/ACLS Community College Faculty Fellowships, have different structures.
+(Some ACLS programs have different structures.
 Please consult the relevant program webpage for more information.)

 In many cases, the fellowship stipend does not equal the fellow’s normal salary.
 In calculating the shape, scope, and amount of its awards for programs that require semester- or year-long supported research leaves, ACLS expects that fellows’ institutions will “top up” ACLS awards to meet the normal salary and benefits, in order for faculty members (and therefore, their institutions) to take advantage of the award and the honor it represents.